oeholmen/UVIScript/generators/README.md

 ### generativeStrategySeqencer.lua (Generative Strategy Sequencer)
 This generator lets you define tonal "strategies", short sequences, that are played at different pitches.

+### gridSeqencer.lua (Grid Sequencer)
+This generator lets you arrange notes in a grid, and play them back as single notes or chords/clusters.

 ### noteFragmentGenerator.lua (Note Fragment Generator)
 This generator lets you pick the exact notes that you want to include.
 The notes are selected by random when playing.